Welcome to the AIOMFAC website

 The model version made available online, termed AIOMFAC-web, allows the calculation of activity coefficients in organic-inorganic mixtures – from simple binary solutions to complex multicomponent systems.

-The Help page offers a step-by-step guide on how to use AIOMFAC-web, as well as useful information referring to the mode of calculation.
+The Hints & Examples page offers a step-by-step guide on how to use AIOMFAC-web, as well as useful information referring to the mode of calculation.
 Different examples of AIOMFAC-web calculations and related output analysis are described.
 In addition, you will find helpful information regarding model error and warning messages, browser compatibility, and technical problems.

 Run the model ↑Top